MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 2. Name the folder **entities**.
 3. Verify that you have downloaded the Vanilla Behavior Pack located in the Requirements section of this tutorial.
 4. Unzip the folder in order to access the files within.
-5. Navigate to the **entites** folder located in the unzipped pack.
+5. Navigate to the **entities** folder located in the unzipped pack.
-6. Copy the **cow.json** and paste it into the **HelloWorldBP/entites** folder.
+6. Copy the **cow.json** and paste it into the **HelloWorldBP/entities** folder.

 Now with a copy of the cow.json file located in the HelloWordBP, you can make changes and edit the behavior of the existing cow mob.
 Cow.json, like other Minecraft entity json files can be broken down into a series of sections.

-### Minecraft:Entity
+### minecraft:entity

-The first section is the `Minecraft:entity`.
+The first section is the `minecraft:entity`.
 This container is used to define what the entity is.
 Description, Components Groups, Components, and Events are contained under the `minecraft:entity object`.
-In the cow.json, you can see the following set for its description.
+In the cow.json, you can see the following set for its description:

 ```json
 "minecraft:entity": {